-Portland is city of roses, hipsters, championship sports, and is renowned as hosting the largest urban forests in the country.
+Portland is the city of roses, hipsters, and championship sports, and is renowned for hosting the largest urban forests in the country.
 A top ten green metropolitan in the United States, our city is the second-largest in the Pacific Northwest, with nearly 660,000 people calling the PDX area their home, behind only Seattle in population.
 Positioned on the Columbia and Willamette Rivers, and beneath Mount Hood, it’s no surprise that nature lovers are attracted to our eco-friendly location.

 Which begs the question: how was our city of Portland founded?

 For centuries, the Portland metro area housed traditional villages of numerous tribes.
 During the early 19th century, upwards of 30 different sites were documented in and around the Portland Basin.
 Groups formed communities and summer encampments that ran along the Columbia and Willamette rivers.